infotexture/ot-mkdocs-demo/docs/reference/extended-functionality.md

 The character set values are those supported by the Java [Charset](https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html) class.

+**Note:** As of DITA-OT 4.0, the default character set for code references has been changed from the system default encoding to UTF-8.

 ## Line range extraction

 Code references can be limited to extract only a specified line range by defining the `line-range` pointer in the URI fragment.
 The format is: